Dental Core Build-up – Handling Reimbursement Challenges

 Coverage Limitations

-• Pin retention and Post and core can be subject to a 12-month waiting period
+• Pin retention and post and core can be subject to a 12-month waiting period

 • Pin retention is limited to 2 Pins per tooth

-• Re-cementation of Post and core is limited to those performed more than 12 months after the initial insertion
+• Re-cementation of post and core is limited to those performed more than 12 months after the initial insertion

 Reimbursement Challenges

 The code used for core buildup D2950, is often misused by many dental practices.
 The existence of a CDT code does not necessarily mean that the procedure is covered or reimbursed by a dental benefits plan.
-The code D2950 usually applies to teeth that do not have enough tooth structure to support a crown.
-Typically, 60% or more of the tooth is missing in these instances.
+This restorative procedure is typically recommended when:

 To minimize claim denials for core buildups, documentation of the condition that resulted in the buildup should be provided in the initial claim submission.
 This must essentially include documentation indicating that the tooth was broken down to the extent that a buildup was necessary for crown retention.
-Also, including Pre and Post Op xrays can increase the chances of claim approval.
+Also, including Pre and Post Op x-rays can increase the chances of claim approval.

-Health insurance payers may deny payment for the following reasons –
+Health insurance payers may deny payment for the following reasons:

 • A cracked tooth.
 Cracked tooth syndrome occurs when a tooth has a crack that is too small to show up on X-rays or is under the gum and challenging to identify.
 Claims for cracked tooth syndrome often get denied because radiographs do not show the cracks or make it clearly visible.